 What is this lawsuit about?

-A proposed settlement has been reached in a class action case entitled Alejandro Carrillo v.
-Wells Fargo Bank, N.A., Case No. 2:18-cv-03095-SJF-SIL, pending in the U.S. District Court for the Eastern District of New York.
+A settlement has been reached in a class action case entitled Alejandro Carrillo v.
+Wells Fargo Bank, N.A., Case No. 2:18-cv-03095-PKC-JMW, pending in the U.S. District Court for the Eastern District of New York.
 The plaintiff has alleged that: (1) Wells Fargo violated the federal Truth in Lending Act, 15 U.S.C. § 1601 et seq. (“TILA”) by improperly disclosing the interest rate that would be applied to a customer’s loan while their Buydown Agreement was in effect; (2) Wells Fargo’s method of applying interest to a customer’s loan breached the terms of the customer’s Buydown Agreement; and (3) the disclosures Wells Fargo gave customers in connection with their Buydown Agreement were in violation of state consumer protection statutes.
 Wells Fargo denies Plaintiff’s allegations and denies that it did anything wrong.
 The Court has not decided who is right.

 Who is included?